cs50/cs50.readthedocs.io/faq/cs50x.md

 Nope!
 If you would like an edX Verified Certificate, you can pay for verification at any point, even after completing all of the coursework.

-## If I paid for a verified certificate before 2019, do I need to pay again?
+## If I paid for a verified certificate before 2020, do I need to pay again?

 No, you should be able to re-verify yourself via edX's [dashboard](https://courses.edx.org/dashboard).

-## If I started CS50x before 2019, can I resume?
+## If I started CS50x before 2020, can I resume?

-Yes, any scores you received on past years' problem sets have been imported into CS50x 2019.
-However, moving forward, you must submit CS50x 2019's problem sets.
+Yes, any scores you received on past years' problem sets will be imported into CS50x 2020 by the second week of January.
+However, moving forward, you must submit CS50x 2020's problem sets.
+See the chart on the [courses's home page](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) for instructions on how to transition to the 2020 course.

-## I won't be able to finish the course before 31 December 2019.
+## I won't be able to finish the course before 31 December 2020.
 What will happen?

-After 31 December 2019, the course will be updated to a 2020 version.
-Your progress from 2019 will be carried forward to the 2020 version.
-After 31 December 2019, you must submit the 2020 version's problem sets.
-See the chart on the [courses's home page](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) for instructions starting in January 2020.
+After 31 December 2020, the course will be updated to a 2021 version.
+Your progress from 2020 will be carried forward to the 2021 version.
+After 31 December 2020, you must submit the 2021 version's problem sets.

 ## Is my child too young to take CS50x?

 CS50x is perhaps best suited for ages 12 and up.
 Younger students might need a hand from a parent.

-## How do I know if I have completed all requirements for a Verified Certificate?
+## How do I know if I have completed all requirements for a Certificate?

 [cs50.me/cs50x](https://cs50.me/cs50x) shows the scores you have received for each submitted problem.
 Once you have completed all requirements, you will see a green banner atop that page, confirming your completion.

-## When are Verified Certificates generated?
+## When are edX Verified Certificates generated?

 At the end of each month, CS50's staff provides edX with a list of students who have satisfied CS50x's requirements (by receiving scores of at least 70% on every required problem submitted as part of the course's nine problem sets as well as on the final project).
-Within a few days, edX then generates students' Verified Certificates, at which point they should appear automatically on edX's [dashboard](https://courses.edx.org/dashboard). **Note that edX will not notify you**, so be sure to check your dashboard.
+Within a few days, edX then generates students' Verified Certificates (for students who have active Verification), at which point they should appear automatically on edX's [dashboard](https://courses.edx.org/dashboard). **Note that edX will not notify you**, so be sure to check your dashboard.
 If it has been more than a month since you met all requirements and you have still not received your certificate, email certificates@cs50.harvard.edu with your details.

+## How do I get my free CS50x Certificate?

+Once you have completed the course and met all of the requirements, you'll see a link on your [cs50.me/cs50x](https://cs50.me/cs50x) page allowing you to request a free certificate, much like the one [shown here](https://cs50.harvard.edu/x/2020/certificate/).

 ## When are deadlines?